rzw2/mlx75027_config/README.md

 Add the this folder (the one with the README.md in) to your PYTHONPATH variable.

 ## Using
-The run the Tkinter GUI
+To run the Tkinter GUI for the MLX75027 Sensor

     python MLX75027_RegisterMap.py

 The mlx75027.csv file contains the registers, there names and the default values.

+To run the Tkinter GUI for the EPC660 Sensor

+    python EPC660_RegisterMap.py

 The test cases can be run in the test folder